How to Landscape a Yard Without Grass

 Tips to Landscape a Shaded Yard

-Shaded yards can’t grow regular grass because of the lack of sunshine to support its growth.
-If your yard is located in an area that doesn’t get too much sun, you have the option to choose plants that don’t require regular sunlight.
+Shaded yards can’t grow regular grass because of the lack of sunshine.
+If your yard is located in an area that doesn’t get too much sun, choose plants that don’t require regular sunlight.
 There are a variety of shade-loving plants you can plant in your yard, such as:

 - Red-Twig Dogwood: Shade-tolerant red branches with rich green foliage.
 Its height makes it suitable as a border plant.